For a faster, more profitable home sale

 Be careful to stick to smart, cost-effective choices when it comes to renovating for the purpose of selling your property - your personal preferences are irrelevant, and every dollar spent needs to be assessed based on its return value.

-Bathroom renovations are similar to kitchen renovations when it comes to selling - potential buyers can certainly be put off by an old, worn out bathroom, and a partial or full renovation can certainly add to the value of your home.
+Bathroom renovations are similar to kitchen renovations when it comes to selling - potential buyers can certainly be put off by an old, worn out bathroom.

-A partial bathroom renovation could include replacing the vanity, shower tray, toilet or tub, adding or replacing tiling, repainting, replacing light fixtures, replacing the flooring, etc.
+A partial bathroom renovation might include replacing the vanity, shower tray, toilet or tub, adding or replacing tiling, repainting, replacing light fixtures, replacing the flooring, etc.

 As Realtor Darren Robertson explains, “The usable square footage of a property is usually an important figure that potential buyers focus on.
 Being able to significantly increase that figure by completing a space in your home that is already closed in is a no-brainer.”